Case Details

 - Respondent: Public Prosecutor

-- Charge/Offence: Trafficking in a controlled drug by having in possession for the purpose of trafficking not less than 34.94g of diamorphine
+- Core charge: Trafficking in a controlled drug by having in possession for the purpose of trafficking not less than 34.94g of diamorphine

-- Where the Drugs Were Found: Packets found in a drawer in the appellant’s bedroom at the time of arrest
+- Drugs and location of discovery: Packets of diamorphine found in a drawer in the appellant’s bedroom at the time of arrest

-- High Court Outcome: Conviction for trafficking; mandatory death penalty imposed
+- High Court outcome (as described): Conviction and mandatory death penalty imposed

-- Sentencing Basis at Trial: Trial Judge held appellant was not a “mere courier” for s 33B(1) purposes and no Certificate of Substantive Assistance (“CSA”) was issued
+- Key sentencing findings at first instance: Trial Judge held appellant was not a “mere courier” for the alternative sentencing regime under s 33B(1) MDA; no Certificate of Substantive Assistance (“CSA”) issued

-- Chain of Custody Point: appellant confirmed he was not pursuing the chain of custody argument in this appeal
+- Chain of custody point: Appellant confirmed he was not pursuing the chain of custody issue stated in the Petition of Appeal

 Summary

-In Shen Hanjie v Public Prosecutor [2024] SGCA 6, the Court of Appeal dismissed the appellant’s appeal against both conviction and sentence for trafficking in diamorphine.
-The case turned on two interlocking issues under the Misuse of Drugs Act (MDA): first, whether the appellant rebutted the statutory presumption of knowledge of the nature of the drugs under s 18(2); and second, whether the evidence supported an inference that the appellant had the intention to traffic rather than merely safekeeping the drugs for another person.
+In Shen Hanjie v Public Prosecutor ([2024] SGCA 6), the Court of Appeal dismissed the appellant’s criminal appeal against both conviction and sentence for trafficking in diamorphine.
+The case turned on two principal issues: first, whether the statutory presumption of knowledge of the nature of the drugs under s 18(2) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“MDA”) was rebutted; and second, whether the evidence supported the finding that the appellant possessed the drugs with the intention to traffic rather than for mere safekeeping.

 What Were the Facts of This Case?

 The appellant, Shen Hanjie, was arrested in circumstances where packets of diamorphine were found in a drawer in his bedroom.
-The prosecution’s case was that the appellant had possession of not less than 34.94g of diamorphine for the purpose of trafficking.
-The trafficking charge was therefore anchored not only on physical possession, but also on the statutory inference of purpose that arises in drug possession cases under the MDA framework, subject to rebuttal by an accused.
+The charge proceeded on the statutory trafficking limb: that he had in his possession not less than 34.94g of diamorphine for the purpose of trafficking.
+The Court of Appeal’s grounds of decision focus on the appellant’s explanations for why the drugs were in his possession, the reliability of his account of drug types and jargon, and whether his role was limited to safekeeping.

 What Were the Key Legal Issues?